noameppel/cfc-dev-tools/README.md

      <?php devnote('This will only display in the console', false); ?>

-2) Display Development Notes by appending ?devnote to any page:
+2) Display development notes by appending ?devnote to any page:

 E.g., http://localhost/about-us/?devnote